leotulipan/teachable-backup/README.md

 1. **Configuration and Setup:**
    - **Environment Variables:** Utilizes the `dotenv` library to securely load the Teachable API key (`API_KEY`) from a `.env` file, ensuring sensitive information is not hard-coded.
-   - **Working Directory Management:** Changes the current working directory to the script’s directory to ensure all file operations are relative to the script's location.
+   - **Working Directory Management:** Changes the current working directory to the script's directory to ensure all file operations are relative to the script's location.

 2. **API Interaction:**
    - **Base URL:** Interacts with the Teachable API using the base URL `https://developers.teachable.com/v1`.